Exposure at default

-Exposure at default or (EAD) is a parameter used in the calculation of economic capital or regulatory capital under Basel II for a banking institution.
+Exposure at default (EAD) is a parameter used in the calculation of economic capital or regulatory capital under Basel II for a banking institution.
 It can be defined as the gross exposure under a facility upon default of an obligor.

-Outside of Basel II, the concept is sometimes known as Credit Exposure (CE).
+Outside of Basel II, the concept is sometimes known as credit exposure (CE).
 It represents the immediate loss that the lender would suffer if the borrower (counterparty) fully defaults on its debt.

 The EAD is closely linked to the expected loss, which is defined as the product of the EAD, the probability of default (PD) and the loss given default (LGD).

 Definition

 In general, EAD is seen as an estimation of the extent to which a bank may be exposed to a counterparty in the event of, and at the time of, that counterparty’s default.
 EAD is equal to the current amount outstanding in case of fixed exposures such as term loans.
 For revolving exposures like lines of credit, EAD can be divided into drawn and undrawn commitments; typically the drawn commitment is known whereas the undrawn commitment needs to be estimated to arrive at a value of EAD.
 Based on Basel Guidelines, EAD for commitments measures the amount of the facility that is likely to be drawn further if a default occurs.
 Two popular terms used to express the percentage of the undrawn commitment that will be drawn and outstanding at default (in case of a default) are Conversion Factor (CF) and Loan Equivalent (LEQ).